cmok-salesforce/jsforce-listmedataplay/README.md

 # jsforce-listmedataplay
 using list metadata to determine the list of changes in the org. completely build using nodejs and jsforce library

-##installation instructions
+#installation instructions

+ 1. download the project
-Install nodejs
+ 2. install nodejs
-Install npm (should be installed along with nodejs)
+ 2. install npm (should be installed along with nodejs)
-In the directory where you have the file WhoChangedWhat.js run the below command npm install jsforce make sure you don't have proxy issues.

-##usage
-update the WhoChangedWhat
+ 3. run the below command

+> npm install

+update the index.js file with salesforce username,password and connected app details if you have one.

+once done, just run .

-node WhoC
+> node index.js